-The Futaleufú's wild, frosty-mint waters have made this modest mountain town famous.
+The wild, frosty-mint waters of the Río Futaleufú have made this modest mountain town famous.
 Not just a mecca for kayaking and rafting, it also boasts fly-fishing, hiking and horseback riding.
-Improved roads and growing numbers of package-tour visitors mean it isn't off the map anymore – just note the ratio of down puffs to woolen mantas.
-That said, it's still a fun place to be.
+Improved roads and growing numbers of package-tour visitors mean it isn't off the map anymore – just note the ratio of down puffer jackets to woolen mantas (ponchos).

-Verdant and pristine, this 2889-sq-km park encompasses vast extensions of temperate rainforest, clear rivers, seascapes and farmland.
-A remarkable forest-conservation effort, stretching from near Hornopirén to south of Chaitén, Parque Pumalín attracts international visitors in great numbers.
+Verdant and pristine, this 2889-sq-km park encompasses vast extensions of temperate rainforest, clear rivers and seascapes.
+A remarkable forest-conservation effort, stretching from near Hornopirén to south of Chaitén, Parque Nacional Pumalín attracts international visitors in great numbers.

 Tucked into the Jurassic scenery of overgrown ferns and nalca plants, this quaint seaside village is the gateway to Parque Nacional Queulat and Termas de Puyuhuapi, a prestigious hot-springs resort.
 In 1935 four German immigrants settled here, inspired by explorer Hans Steffen's adventures.

 A village of shingled houses on the windy western shores of Lago General Carrera, Puerto Río Tranquilo is a humble pit stop facing a whopping growth spurt.
 Once just a fuel stop, its growing outdoor opportunities have put it on the map.
 It's the closest access point to the cool marble caves of Capilla de Mármol.